Outdoor-Activities in the Destination Gstaad

 The Destination Gstaad is simply an outdoor paradise.
 The unspoiled natural countryside inspires people to get out and keep fit, whether on the ground, in the air, on boards or skis.
 What all sports and activities have in common is the health-giving mountain air.
 Have a great time!

 Winter biking, for which fat bikes are usually used, is becoming increasingly popular among outdoors-minded people looking for new sporting challenges.
 There is a wide range of winter biking activities on offer in the Destination Gstaad.

-There's nothing quite like letting the toboggan whizz you downhill and feeling the powdery snow flying into your face – tobogganing enthusiasts have eight different toboggan runs of varying degrees of difficulty to choose from in the Destination Gstaad.
+There's nothing quite like letting the toboggan whizz you downhill and feeling the powdery snow flying into your face – tobogganing enthusiasts have six different toboggan runs of varying degrees of difficulty to choose from in the Destination Gstaad.

 Pucks, Pirouettes or Curling Brushes: The ice rinks in the Destination Gstaad offer an attractive alternative to fun on the slopes.

 Curling is becoming increasingly popular in the Destination Gstaad and is played on the ice rink in Gstaad Sports Centre.
-Different tournaments are also held on the natural ice rinks in the region during the winter season.
+Different tournaments are also held on the natural ice rinks in the Destination during the winter season.

 - Annual Curling Programme: www.curling-gstaad.ch

 - Information and reservations: ESC Zweisimmen Rinderberg, Postfach, 3770 Zweisimmen

 - Château-d'Oex natural ice rink, information and reservations: Tel: +41 26 924 24 51

 The Destination Gstaad has a wealth of varied flying routes.
 The launch sites have good thermals and are easy to reach by lift and cable car.
 Visitors can also experience the thrill of tandem flights with experienced pilots.